cardano-foundation/CIPs/CIP-XXXX/README.md

 The CIP proposes an extension of the current Plutus functions to provide support for the efficient computation of the multi-scalar multiplication over the BLS12-381 curve.
 This operation is crucial in a number of cryptographic protocols that can enhance the capabilities of the Cardano blockchain.

 ## Motivation: why is this CIP necessary?
 Multi-scalar multiplication (MSM) is an algebraic group operation of the following form.
-Let $G$ be a group of prime order `p`.
-Let $g_0,g_1,...,g_{N-1}$ be elements of `G` and let $e_0,e_1,...,e_{N-1}$ be elements of $Z_p$.
-Then, the multi-scalar multiplication `M` is calculated as $M=\sum_{i=0}^{N-1} e_i \cdot g_i$.
+Let $G$ be a group of prime order $p$.
+Let $g_0, g_1, ..., g_{N-1}$ be elements of $G$ and let $e_0, e_1, ..., e_{N-1}$ be elements of $Z_p$.
+Then, the multi-scalar multiplication $M$ is calculated as $M=\sum_{i=0}^{N-1} e_i \cdot g_i$.

 This operation appears in many cryptographic protocols.
-Its naive implementation requires `N` scalar multiplications and `N` group additions.
+Its naive implementation requires $N$ scalar multiplications and $N$ group additions.
 However, the performance can be significantly improved by employing advanced algorithms, such as the [Pippenger Approach](https://hackmd.io/@tazAymRSQCGXTUKkbh1BAg/Sk27liTW9).
 Moreover, it can be further optimized for a particular group type (e.g., for elliptic curve groups).

 Multi-scalar multiplication appears in various cryptographic protocols, such as cryptographic signatures, zero-knowledge proofs, SNARK systems, and others.
 It is especially important in elliptic-curve-based SNARK proof systems, where large-scale MSMs can become a bottleneck in both proving and verification algorithms.

 The recent Chang upgrade in Cardano included [CIP-0381](https://cips.cardano.org/cip/CIP-0381), which introduced built-in support for operations over the BLS12-381 elliptic curve (the implementation uses [blst](https://github.com/supranational/blst/tree/master) library).
 It made it feasible to implement various SNARK systems on-chain in Cardano.
 However, MSM still remains a bottleneck for many use cases.
 Implementing MSM naively, even using built-in functions for BLS12-381, consumes a significant portion of the computational budget of a transaction.
 It hinders implementation of such SNARK systems as KZG-based PLONK or Groth16, which require computations of MSM.

-Our [benchmarks](https://github.com/input-output-hk/plutus-msm-bench) show that MSM of 10 `G1` points over BLS12-381 curve consumes 7.74% of the computational budget of a transaction, while MSM of size more than 129 cannot fit into a single transaction at all.
+Our [benchmarks](https://github.com/input-output-hk/plutus-msm-bench) show that MSM of 10 $G1$ points over BLS12-381 curve consumes 7.74% of the computational budget of a transaction, while MSM of size more than 129 cannot fit into a single transaction at all.
 It impedes verification of complex circuits which might require much larger MSM.

 We also did preliminary [benchmarks](https://github.com/dkaidalov/bench-blst-msm/) to compare an [optimized blst](https://github.com/supranational/blst/blob/e99f7db0db413e2efefcfd077a4e335766f39c27/src/multi_scalar.c) implementation of MSM with naive implementation using just blst group operations.
 We used Rust bindings to do these benchmarks (the underlying bindings are the same as used in [cardano-base for bslt](https://github.com/IntersectMBO/cardano-base/blob/master/cardano-crypto-class/src/Cardano/Crypto/EllipticCurve/BLS12_381/Internal.hs#L353), which means we can expect similar behavior for the Haskell stack).
 The results for G1 group are the following (more results in the [repository](https://github.com/dkaidalov/bench-blst-msm/)):

 | MSM Size | MSM Optimized Average Time | MSM Naive Average Time | Ratio Naive/Optimized |